[ Printer Friendly Version ] [ Report Abuse ]

 What can I say?

-We could both be pretty scary-intense when people try to poke their noses in our personal business.
+We could both be pretty scary-intense when people tried to poke their noses in our personal business.

 I will decide afterward whether or not to share it with my own friends and they know not to pry too much into it if I choose not to do so.